Essaouira: Geography

+The Essaouira-Mogador Airport is located some 7 to 8 km away from the town.

 Climate

-Essaouira's climate is semi-arid (BSk/BSh) with mild temperatures year round.
+Essaouira's climate is semi-arid climate (BSk/BSh), with mild temperatures year round.
 The gap between highs and lows is small and summers are warm while winters are mild.
 Annual rainfall is usually 300 to 500 mm.
-The highest temperature ever recorded in Essaouira was 35.7 °C on 8 July 2022.
-The lowest temperature ever recorded was 2.2 °C on 20 January 1988.
+The highest temperature ever recorded in Essaouira was 35.7 °C on 18 April 2017.
+The lowest temperature ever recorded was 2.2 °C on 29 January 2005.
 The lowest maximum temperature ever recorded was 11.8 °C on 15 February 2018.
 The highest minimum temperature ever recorded was 26.7 °C on 13 October 2017.
 The maximum amount of precipitation recorded in one day was 99.1 mm on 8 March 2013.

-Essaouira today

-The Medina of Essaouira (formerly "Mogador") is a UNESCO World Heritage listed city, an example of a late 18th-century fortified town, as transferred to North Africa by European colonists.

-Accommodation

-There are only a handful of modern purpose-built hotels within the walls of the old city.
-Newer international hotels have been built along the sea front, with local planning regulations restricting buildings to 4 storeys in height.
-There are also many privately owned riads, also known as dars, that may be rented on a daily or weekly basis.

-Activities
+Economy

 The medina is home to many small arts and crafts businesses, notably cabinet making and 'thuya' wood-carving (using roots of the Tetraclinis tree), both of which have been practised in Essaouira for centuries.

-The fishing harbour, suffering from the competition of Agadir and Safi remains rather small, although the catches (sardines, conger eels) are surprisingly abundant due to the coastal upwelling generated by the powerful trade winds and the Canaries Current.
+The fishing harbour, suffering from the competition of Agadir and Safi, remains rather small, although the catches (sardines, conger eels) are surprisingly abundant due to the coastal upwelling generated by the powerful trade winds and the Canaries Current.
 Essaouira remains one of the major fishing harbours of Morocco.

-Essaouira is also renowned for its kitesurfing and windsurfing, with the powerful trade wind blowing almost constantly onto the protected, almost waveless, bay.
-Several world-class clubs rent top-notch material on a weekly basis.
-The township of Sidi Kaouki is located 25 km south of Essaouira and is becoming one of the best locations in Morocco for surfing, windsurfing and kitesurfing.
-There are several businesses in Sidi Kaouki which offer gear rental.

 Essaouira is also a center of argan oil production.
-It has become a tourist attraction due to the tree-climbing goats who are unique to the region, as argan trees are the only type the goats climb.